devnorb/rdm/README.md

 - Roblox is installed :D

 # Bugs
-Open a issue or just contact me on Discord: `norb_`
+Contact me on Discord: `norb_` or do a pull request

 # File hashes (If you want to check for viruses)
 `arm64MacInstaller.command` SHA256 - e488fe091d346d1deb167502c2fcb4041a931502872b708ed40d50991c356754